huggingface/blog/segmoe.md

 **SegMoE release TL;DR;**

-- Release of SegMoE 4x2, SegMoE 2x1 and SegMoE SD4x2 versions
+- Release of SegMoE-4x2, SegMoE-2x1 and SegMoE-SD4x2 versions
 - Release of custom MoE-making code

 ### About the name